 The carrying amount of accounts receivable is reduced by an allowance that reflects management's best estimate of the amounts that will not be collected, determined principally on the basis of historical experience, management's assessment of the collectability of specific customer accounts and the aging of the accounts receivable.
-All accounts or portions thereof deemed to be uncollectible or to require an excessive collection cost are written off to the allowance for doubtful accounts.
-The allowance for doubtful accounts was \$1,056 and \$347 as of year ended December 31, 2022 and 2021, respectively.
+All accounts or portions thereof deemed to be uncollectible or to require an excessive collection cost are written off against the established reserve.

-The following table summarizes activity in the allowance for doubtful accounts:
+The following table summarizes activity in our reserves recorded against accounts receivable:

-Dec ember 31, 2022 2021 2020 Balance at beginning of year \$ 347 \$ 433 \$ 506 Adjustments charged to expense (income) 723 \$ (5) 274 Write-offs & other adjustments 174 81 347 Carrying amount as a result of acquisitions 160 Balance at end of year \$ 1,056 \$ 347 \$ 433
+December 31, 2023 2022 2021 Balance at beginning of year \$ 1,056 \$ 347 \$ 433 Adjustments charged to expense (income) 499 723 (5) Write-offs & other adjustments 182 174 81 Carrying amount as a result of acquisitions 160 Balance at end of year \$ 1,373 \$ 1,056 \$ 347